RADIO

 Rhonda Yow Yeh

-Working as Triple A’s receptionist, Rhonda Yow Yeh (she/her) occupies the front of the building welcoming guests, and directing the station’s visitors.
+Rhonda Yow Yeh (she/her) is Triple A's Business HR Officer.
 With Aboriginal and South Sea Islander heritage on both sides, Rhonda grew up on the Northside of Brisbane as one of six.
 She is now a proud parent of two boys and grandmother of four.
-Working in administration for a number of years, she is always happy to have a chat with anyone, Rhonda fosters a strong sense of spirit for Triple A.

 Siena Stubbs